-If you're visiting London from abroad, don't forget that the UK dialling code is +44 (which replaces the 0) and to check your own country's code before you travel.
+If you're visiting London from overseas, don't forget that the UK dialling code is +44 (which replaces the 0) and to check your own country's code before you travel.

 Calls and texts